Isetan Mitsukoshi Holdings: Operations

 In August 2007, Isetan Co.
 Ltd. and Mitsukoshi Ltd. announced that the two companies "have agreed to merge and form a new holding company" in April 2008.

 On 9 January 2010, Nobukazu Muto (b.
 1945), the company's chairman and chief executive officer died.

 As of 2012, Hiroshi Onishi was the president and chief executive officer of Isetan Mitsukoshi Holding.

-On 26 July 2013, the company announced that, in the first quarter of 2013, it net profits increased by 11.4 percent due to increased sales and lower expenses.
+On 26 July 2013, the company announced that, in the first quarter of 2013, its net profits increased by 11.4 percent due to increased sales and lower expenses.